blockscout-dev/fdsdffsd/README.md

 The Genesis example therefore allows users to inspect:

-* the buyback infrastructure address;
+* Buyback infrastructure address
-* the vault contract;
+* Vault contract
-* tokens locked in the vault;
+* Tokens locked in the vault
-* total locked supply;
+* Total locked supply
-* vesting state;
+* Vesting state
-* releasable supply.
+* Releasable supply

+> [!NOTE]
+>
+> ### Deployment-Specific Addresses
+>
-The exact deployed address for the Genesis instance should be published alongside this document once the deployment is finalized.
+> The exact deployed addresses for the Genesis instance should be published alongside this document once the deployment is finalized.

 ```text
 Genesis Buyback Wallet: